CodingLegend27/check24-holiday-challenge/README.md

 # Check24 Holiday Challenge
-Own submission for the Check24 Holiday Challenge for the GenDev Scholarship
+My submission for the Check24 Holiday Challenge for the GenDev Scholarship